wenshui2008/webworkify-webpack/README.md

 inspired by [webworkify](https://github.com/substack/webworkify)

-This is a fixed edition for flv.js worker.
+This is a fixed edition for flv.js transmuxing-worker.

 # install